 The Council has also undertaken cashflow forecasting for the foreseeable future period.
-Our projections for the revenue budget show that the Council has sufficient liquidity over the period to the end of March 2026 when supplemented by assumed short-term borrowing indirectly linked to the capital programme.
+Our projections for the revenue budget show that the Council has sufficient liquidity over the period to the end of March 2027 when supplemented by assumed short-term borrowing indirectly linked to the capital programme.

 The Council does have a significant capital programme for the same period and through to the end of March 2026 and there was always an intent to borrow, either from other local authorities or from the PWLB, as sources of funds for this programme.
 When taken into the cashflow forecast this situation does not change and PWLB borrowing will be required.
-With the impact of Covid-19 in mind we continue to focus on reviewing the timing and extent of the capital programme but are of the view that PWLB loans will be available.
+We continue to focus on reviewing the timing and extent of the capital programme but are of the view that PWLB loans will be available.